D9m1n1c/-HK-holiday-v2/README.md

 type `mvnw spring-boot:run` (Windows), or `./mvnw spring-boot:run` (Mac & Linux), then open http://localhost:8080 in your browser.

+- Change the configuration in application.properties for local DB access.

 ## Project planning (starts 30/8/22)
 - Create web with components